mqtthiqs/at-doc/docs/modules/agitation.md

 !!! note

-    Agitation is _bipolar_, meaning it moves equally above and below the destination parameter's set value.
+    Agitation signals are _bipolar_, meaning they move equally above and below the destination parameter's set value.
 Therefore, to modulate across its full range of without clamping, the destination parameter must be centered and range set to 100%.